 Perception: My manager will never let us telework because he/she believes out of sight is out of mind.

 Fact: Modern technology and software such as Skype have made communication seamless to overcome these barriers.
-Implement a pilot program before committing to a formal policy.
-ATP can help with that too.
+Just check out our blog, "How to Talk to Your Employer About Telework" for the many ways you can approach the conversation with your employer.
+Your employer can always implement a pilot program before committing to a formal policy.

 Perception: There are no employer benefits for using vanpool to commute to work.

-Fact: You can use your commuter benefits to help pay for your vanpool (up to $255/month) and receive additional monthly rewards through our Vanpool Connect program.
+Fact: You can use your commuter benefits to help pay for your vanpool (up to $260/month) and receive additional monthly rewards through our Vanpool Connect program.

 Perception: I have my own fears about slugging, I don’t want anybody to eat or smoke in my car.

-Perception: SmartTrip cards can only be used on Metrorail and Metro bus.
+Perception: SmarTrip cards can only be used on Metrorail and Metrobus.